Skip to main content

 Though there have been scenarios where celebrities and high-profile individuals have been accused of sex trafficking with credible evidence, Pizzagate is not one of those.

-Pizzagate dates back to 2016 when 4Chan users speculated that a pizza restaurant in Washington D.C. was being used as the headquarters of a child sex trafficking ring lead by elites in the Democratic party.
+Pizzagate dates back to 2016 when 4Chan users speculated that a pizza restaurant in Washington D.C. was being used as the headquarters of a child sex trafficking ring led by elites in the Democratic party.

 This is a generally false conspiracy theory that directly resulted in at least one instance of violence.
 A 28-year-old North Carolina man drove to the restaurant to conduct his own investigation while armed.
 He was arrested and sentenced to four years in prison.

-Online theorists have used fast food names on more than one occasion to spread rumors about sex trafficking that sound potentially true, but aren’t.
+Online theorists have used fast food names on more than one occasion to spread rumors about sex trafficking that sound potentially true but aren’t.

 BHW - General